-The property investment in Panama I’ll walk you through today stands out thanks to a low capital requirement (less than US$50,000), a quick build time and return (23% in 24 months), and a high-demand market (the waiting list is more than 400 buyers).
+The property investment I’ll walk you through today stands out thanks to a low capital requirement (less than US$50,000) and a quick build time and return (23% in 24 months).

-Right, this is not your typical buy-to-let investment… and, to be fair, I’d categorize it more as a hard money loan.
+Right, this is not your typical buy-to-let investment.
+Indeed, I’d categorize it more as a hard money loan.

 That’s because the play here is an investment in local housing.